Here’s how I help colleagues to align post-merger:

 You as the client take the first step.
-By identifying who is collaborating with whom.
-In those business areas where collaboration must succeed.
+By identifying colleagues who will be collaborating.
+In business areas where collaboration must succeed.
 Who with whom

-I then guide colleagues to alignment.
-On those topics which will make or break their collaboration.
+I then guide those colleagues to alignment.
+On the topics which will make or break their collaboration.
 Such as: setting up lines of communication, defining joint decision making, leading cross-border teams, harmonizing key processes, integrating products and services, engaging with customers and suppliers.

 Regardless of the topic addressed we will always take the same three steps: